Yuki Wakai: Early life

 Yuki Wakai, an only child, was born on 30 October 1995 and is a native of Gifu Prefecture.
 She became an anime fan in junior high, becoming interested in the Higurashi When They Cry anime after a friend of hers invited her to watch the show together, in part due to its Gifu Prefecture setting.
-Becoming a fan of the Bleach character Tōshiro Hitsugaya, she became interested in voice acting after learning that he was voiced by a woman, Romi Park.
+Becoming a fan of the Bleach character Tōshirō Hitsugaya, she became interested in voice acting after learning that he was voiced by a woman, Romi Park.

 While attending high school, Wakai performed street shows in Nagoya, carrying an electronic piano in her uniform.
 Despite being part of a unit for these performances, she "wrote [her] own lyrics, composed [her] own music, and sang them".
 As Wakai later recalled, the music, which she found at the time embarrassing in hindsight, "made [her] realize how important lyrics and melodies are, something you can only write at that time".